Year 6

 Reading - Every day in school is a reading day.
 Guided reading sessions will begin by using extracts from several classic children texts, before exploring informative and persuasive non-fiction texts and thought-provoking poetry.
 The children will be reading independently, within whole-class guided sessions, during Reciprocal Reading topic lessons and join in as we read our class texts.

 Please encourage your child to read as often as possible outside of school.
 If you need any recommendations, please ask.
 Lovereading4kids.co.uk is a wonderful website for recommendations but we have a vast selection in school.
-Ask Mr. Greaves if you're not sure what your child should be reading next.
+Ask Mr. Lowe if you're not sure what your child should be reading next.
 Remember, comprehension and an appreciation of what you have read is of equal importance to speed and fluency so we have attached some suggested questions to discuss with your child.
 Just because they can read alone, doesn’t always mean they should.

 It is so important that each and every child has an enjoyment of reading.
 There is a book for everyone!
-Both Mr Greaves and Mr Lowe know that all of Year Six will be super readers by July.
+Both Mr Nutter and Mr Lowe know that all of Year Six will be super readers by July.

-• Return to school - Monday 6th January
+- Return to school - Tuesday 6th January 2026

 Homework